 A vital part of any email marketing program that employs marketing partners (affiliates, performance agencies, or any other type of mailing partner) is being able to effectively track performance at the campaign and partner level (if not even further).
-Knowing how your partners are performing across different offers, campaigns, creatives, and other elements is a key driver of your overall email marketing strategy and its success.
+Knowing how your partners are performing across different offers, campaigns, creatives, domains, and other elements is a key driver of your overall email marketing strategy and its success.
 As email marketers, we tend to love analytics in general, since we use data to optimize all of our campaigns.

 However, a comprehensive tracking program extends beyond KPIs like click rate, conversion rate, or ROI.
 It’s important to also keep an eye on metrics like opt-out rate, spam complaints, and even blacklisting issues.
 Monitoring these types of metrics not only helps with overall campaign optimization but also helps you address potential issues quickly and efficiently when they arise.

 One issue that comes up occasionally is having an Opt-Out Domain flagged by a blacklist compiler.

 Why are Domains Blacklisted?